CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

   example, create a directory C:\EPICS\adls and then set the environment variable `EPICS_DISPLAY_PATH=C:\EPICS\adls`.

+These environment variables should be created in Control Panel/System/Advanced/Environment Variables.
+Added them using the New button in the System environment variables, so they will be available for all user accounts on the computer.

 ### medm display files.
   It is convenient to copy all medm .adl files to a single directory and then point the